individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

 The --call result string may be longer than the destination, and may contain newlines, to anywhere replace zero or more by zero or more.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
-The --flow --stock --filter --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
+The --flow --stock --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
 The simple equations are sums of terms of one coefficient and up to two variables.
-The values for the variables come from one of the following.
 Note that values can have defaults for when topological features necessary to make the value meaningful do not exist.
 For example, the area of a face or length of an edge is only meaningful when the specified face or edge exists as a facet of a polytope.

-  * random number between one and zero
+The values for the variables come from one of the following.

   * --stock or --source value
   * metric of facet qualified by topology
-  * projected metric of facet wrt --listen point or focal point
+  * projected metric of facet wrt some point or focal point
-  * --stock or --source value qualified by projection through face

-The simple equations are use in the following places.
+Stock values are used in the following places.

-  * --flow timewheel scheduling and --stock modifications
+  * --flow pore size modification equations
   * --delay file stepping rate
   * as part of Haskell expression in --call or --action
-  * texture calculation specified ty --color
+  * texture calculation specified by --color
-  * sound interface callback enabled by --filter
+  * waveform piped to sound interface callback

-In --flow command, size is how often a unit of stock is moved across a boundary; rate is how soon another size is scheduled; and delay is how long before the size takes effect.
+In --flow command, size is how often a unit of stock is moved; rate is how soon a size change is scheduled; and delay is how long before the size change takes effect.
 When a pore size changes, a fraction of a unit of stock is transfered immediately according to the old pore size and when the transfer is currently scheduled; the current scheduled transfer is cancelled; and a unit of stock is scheduled according to the new pore size.
-Stock can flow only when unsaturated --stock points are separated by one and only one --flow surface facet, and no non--flow surface facets, on a region path.
-If multiple unsaturated --stock points are connected by region path whithout surface facets, they share the flows evenly.
-Note that a pure tone is produced by a rapidly oscillating stock as multiplier of unit bias of zero noise.
-For exmple, a system could consist of --stock --source --listen points at the vertices of a polytope constructed with --point, --flow faces in several overlapping --plane polytopes, and one --polytope with every face a --filter.
+Stock associated with a point can flow through region paths through --flow faces.
+Stock associated with a point can also flow along edges through --flow faces.
+Stock not associated with a point can still flow by reference from a --flow that need not be associated with a face.
+Note that a pure tone is produced by a --stock with a --flow size that is -1 times the stock with a delay of 1/4 of the period.
+For exmple, a system could consist of --stock --source --listen points at the vertices of a polytope constructed with --point, and --flow faces in several overlapping --plane polytopes.